Vladimir Gelman

 Vladimir Yakovlevich Gelman (Владимир Яковлевич Гельман; born October 6, 1965) is a Russian political scientist and writer.
 Candidate of political science, professor at the European University at Saint Petersburg.
 He was an activist of the Russian democratic movement in Leningrad (now Saint-Petersburg) (1989-1996), a member of the Central Election Commission with an advisory vote from the Yabloko movement (1995).

-Since 2012 — Honoured Professor of Finland (Finland Distinguished Professor) at the University of Helsinki, head of the research direction "Authoritarian market society as a challenge" at the Centre for Russian Studies at the Aleksanteri Institute of the University of Helsinki.
-As a visiting lecturer, he lectured at the Central European University, the University of Texas at Austin, the Russian School of Economics,Pennsylvania State University.
+Since 2012 — Finland Distinguished Professor at the University of Helsinki, head of the research direction "Authoritarian market society as a challenge" at the Centre for Russian Studies at the Aleksanteri Institute of the University of Helsinki.
+As a visiting lecturer, he lectured at the Central European University, the University of Texas at Austin, the Russian School of Economics, Pennsylvania State University.

 Biography

 Vladimir graduated from the Kalinin Polytechnic Institute (now Peter the Great St. Petersburg Polytechnic University) with a degree in mechanical engineering in 1988.
 Candidate of political science (Saint Petersburg State University, 1998), thesis topic — "Transformation of the political regime and democratic opposition in post-communist Russia: analysis of modern transitological concepts."